Ksenia Sobchak: Other views

 Sobchak has said that if she becomes president, she will remove the body of Vladimir Lenin from Red Square, since, in her opinion, this is an indicator of a "medieval way of life in the country... so the corpse of Lenin must be removed from Red Square."
-Sobchak's proposal has led to wide-spread criticism, with Gennady Zyuganov stating: "It's tragic for the country when Ksenia and the like appear, who do not respect the will of a great country."

-In her interview discussion with Julia Volkova in 2021 Sobchak voiced her support for LGBT rights in Russia, stating that she disagrees with the country's controversial "gay propaganda law".
-On 24 February 2022 Sobchak voiced opposition to the Russian invasion of Ukraine, writing that "We the Russians will be dealing with the consequences of today for many more years".
+In her interview with Julia Volkova in 2021, Sobchak voiced her support for LGBT rights in Russia, stating that she disagrees with the country's controversial "gay propaganda law".
+On 24 February 2022, Sobchak voiced opposition to the Russian invasion of Ukraine, writing that "We the Russians will be dealing with the consequences of today for many more years".

 Personal life

-On 1 February 2013 Sobchak married Maksim Emmanuilovich Vitorgan (born 10 September 1972 in Moscow, RSFSR, USSR).
+On 1 February 2013, Sobchak married Maksim Emmanuilovich Vitorgan (born 10 September 1972 in Moscow, RSFSR, USSR).
 He is an actor, known for Möbius (2013), Bite the Dust (2013) and Dreamfish (2016).
 Together they have a son named Platon, born 18 November 2016.
 They divorced in 2018.
 Sobchak married theatre director Konstantin Bogomolov on 13 September 2019.

 They arrived to their wedding ceremony in a hearse.

-In 2015 Sobchak said that if there was ever the possibility of political persecution against her, she had thought about emigration or getting an Israeli passport, but would prefer the United States where she could find a Russian-speaking community:
+In 2015, Sobchak said that if there was ever the possibility of political persecution against her, she had thought about emigration or getting an Israeli passport, but would prefer the United States where she could find a Russian-speaking community:

-I'm a very big patriot.
-I really love my job, the city, my friends.
-And if tomorrow is war, then the place for emigration will have to be a Russian-speaking place.
-I have to work in Russian.
+In April 2022, she received Israeli citizenship.

-In April 2022 she received Israeli citizenship.
+On 15 July 2023, TASS said that seven people were arrested in connection with a plot to kill Sobchak and Margarita Simonyan, the chief editor of RT.